-3.2 Origins of wastewater and methods of disposal
+3.2 Origin of wastewater and disposal methods

 In Braffedon, Groguida, Likpilliassié and Lahou-Kpanda, wastewater comes from normal domestic processes: bathing, laundry, dishwashing and attiéké effluent (Table 2).
 Apart from bathing, toilet flushing and dishwashing, which are regularly observed in domestic wastewater, attiéké wastewater is common in the lagoon areas of Côte d'Ivoire.
 Attiéké, a semolina made from fermented cassava, is the staple food of lagoon dwellers in Côte d'Ivoire (Kouakou et al., 2023).
 The women who produce attiéké generally settle along the edges of the lagoons to carry out their activities, and the liquid waste from this activity is discharged directly into these lagoons (Eba, 2020).
 This same practice was observed in the villages studied in this study (Figure 2A).
 Overall, the wastewater produced in the villages studied is either discharged into septic tanks (15-25%) or dumped directly onto the sandy soil in the courtyard (25-40%), backyard (80-95%) or lagoon (15-65%).
 (Figure 2).
 All these methods of wastewater management could be explained by the lack of a wastewater drainage network in these villages.
 However, this way of managing domestic wastewater poses serious threats to the environment and the health of populations.
 The constant discharge of this wastewater into the environment near to the houses encourages the proliferation of vectors of many diseases such as mosquitoes, flies, cockroaches and other onychophores (Omohwovo, 2024).
 Furthermore, this situation contributes to the pollution of the Grand-lahou lagoon complex, negatively affecting aquatic biodiversity and altering the quality of water and fishery products.